- The Windows Credential Manager is a tool that saves your login details for future use.

 - You can add new credentials by clicking Add a Windows credential.
 Alternatively, click Add a generic credential to open the window in the snapshot directly below.

 - Now fill out the three fields in the window and press the OK button.

-- This window is effectively the same as the Windows Credential Manager.
+5. A window will open.
 It lists all the login credentials in a single window, and you can click Edit, Remove and Add buttons to modify, delete or save new login credentials.

 Through the Windows Credential Manager command line, you can easily add, remove or edit files to your liking.
 An easy way to open it is by using the built-in Command Prompt tool, also known as cmd.